jeffThompson/CreativeProgramming2/Week08_Simulation/Part2-Prototypes.md

 Last week, we discussed the example snowfall simulator whose MVP document included the following, which can then be broken down into things we need to build:

 * *Generate various snowflake shapes algorithmically*
   * How to draw a snowflake shape in code?
+How complex should this be?
-  * What parameters should this have?
+  * What parameters should each snowflake have?
   * How to structure this as a class?
 * *Create realistic falling motion*
+  * Look at your notes and see how snowflakes fall
   * Use a speed vector to make the snowflake move
   * Add rotation or "wiggle"
 * *Respawn snowflakes when they hit the bottom of the screen*